Drivers critical of 'pointless' extreme wet tyres

 "I didn't feel safe when they restarted.
 I was really hoping no guy gets off the track or collides and gets stuck in the straight.

-"It is not really a question of conditions, because the conditions were raceable from the first lap, but the problem is the spray is so huge out of these cars and the water just stays in the air.
+"It is not really a question of [track] conditions, because the conditions were raceable from the first lap, but the problem is the spray is so huge out of these cars and the water just stays in the air.

 "I was in sixth and I can only imagine how bad it was at the back of the pack.
 I wanted to box [pit] anyway for inters, but this just added another incentive to box, to just get some visibility.